 Throughout the year the Babinda Community Bank® Branch has continued its support of community charities, projects and local functions with major sponsorship provided to Christmas in Babinda and the Harvest Festival.
-Additionally, we continue to support the Learner Driver Training Program, providing a free driving lesson to account holders of our local branch under the age of 18.
+Additionally we continue to support the Learner Driver Training Program, providing a free driving lesson to Accounts holders of our local branch under the age of 18.

-I would like to thank our staff, Debbie, Riannon, Peta, Hannah and Natalie for their valued contributions throughout the year.
-The team looks forward to serving all your financial requirements.
+I would like to thank our staff of Debbie, Riannon, Peta and Natalie for their valued contributions throughout the year.
+The team look forward to serving all your financial requirements.
 We do not have a business unless we have the ongoing support from our Community and we greatly appreciate the loyalty we receive.

-The Babinda Community Bank® has a solid foundation, is well positioned for the future and is focussing on seeking additional business through the Gordonvale community and from referral sources such as accountants and real estate agents, as well as state schools who we are now proud to be able to partner with.
+The Babinda Community Bank® has a solid foundation and is well positioned for the future and is focussing on seeking additional business through the Bendigo Business Centre in Gordonvale which has a low cost operating model.

-Babinda Community Bank Branch of Bendigo Bank provides a full range of banking services including, Lending, Investments, Insurances, various account types tailored to your individual needs, availability of a Financial Planning Service, as well as dedicated Agribusiness and Business Managers.
+Babinda Community Bank® Branch of Bendigo Bank provides a full range of banking services including, Lending, Investments, Insurances, various account types tailored to your individual needs, availability of a Financial Planning Service, as well as dedicated Agribusiness and Business Managers.

-Greg Hendy

-Branch Manager
+Greg Hendy Branch Manager